odoo/documentation/accounting/payables/pay/sepa.rst

 Ask your bank if they support **PAIN.001.001.03 SEPA Credit Transfers**.
-If they don't, or cannot provide relevant informations, please forward the error message to your Odoo partner.
+If they don't, or cannot provide relevant informations, please forward the error message to your Twenty20 partner.

 There is no Bank Identifier Code recorded for bank account ...
 --------------------------------------------------------------